Home Business & Other LaTeX Cookbook - Second Edition

 \begin{document}

-4. Provide a title, subtitle, the names of the author and the institute, and a date:
+4. Provide a title, a subtitle, the author’s name, the institute, and a date:

 \title{Talk on the Subject}